 1. Thaipoosam Cavadee

-One of the most vibrant festivals in Mauritius, Cavadee is dedicated to Lord Murugam who is a popular god of the Tamil people who make up a significant percent of the people of Mauritius.
+One of the most vibrant and main festivals in Mauritius, Cavadee is dedicated to Lord Murugam who is a popular god of the Tamil people who make up a significant percent of the people of Mauritius.
 For a ten day period, people fast, offer prayers and refrain from all kinds of worldly pleasures, which includes vegetarian food.
 Afterwards, magnificent celebrations are held in the Hindu temples everywhere.
 If you want to visit the fervour, visit the Sockalingum Meenatchee Ammen Kovil, where you are likely to see kavadis, a wooden box decorated with peacock feathers and flowers and idols that is carried to the temple.

 2019 Date: 21 January